Jako4458/Task-management-API/README.md

 #### Setup
 To setup a testing environment and run the test you must:
+- update variables in '.env.testing'
-- Run a Postgres testing database.
+- run a Postgres testing database.
 Can be done from docker with 'docker-compose --profile testing up -d testing_postgres' and run
-- Run either 'pytest' for all tests or 'pytest <filename>' for specific tests.
+- run either 'pytest' for all tests or 'pytest <filename>' for specific tests.

 #### ✅ What’s Tested:
 - **User registration**: Valid and invalid cases (missing fields, empty strings)